-We teamed up with our friends at Canada Keep Exploring to put together a list of the top things to do in the park—beyond what all your mates have already done.
+We've put together a list of the top things to do in the park—beyond what all your mates have already done.
 The best part?
-There’s something to see, eat and do at any time of the year (FYI, we’ve heard a rumour that autumn and winter are the most magical times to visit).
-See you there?
+There’s something to see, eat and do at any time of the year (head's up, we’ve heard a rumour that autumn and winter are the most magical times to visit).
+Prepare to be wowed.

 #1 Climb Mt Norquay’s Via Ferrata

 “Via Ferrata” means “iron road” in Italian, so if you were picturing a teensy iron walkway perched at the top of an insanely picturesque mountain, you were right on the money.
 This is a way to climb a mountain that you’ll probably never experience anywhere else.
 You’ll be lead up cliffs by a certified guide and into the sky via an impressive system of cables, ladders and suspension bridges.
 Don’t fret though—you don’t need to be a pro to tick this off your bucket list, you just need to be able to climb a ladder.
 Prepare yourself for some of the most insane views you’ll see in your life.
 Coincidentally, the journey ends right on the doorstep of Cliffhouse Bistro where you can celebrate your accomplishment with a delicious meal.
 You’ve earned it, after all.
 The views here in winter are out of this world in winter.
 Snow-capped mountains at a casual 7000 feet, anyone?